arpitbbhayani/articles/blogs/function-overloading.md

 We know how Python manages namespaces and if we would want to implement function overloading, we would need to

  - manage the function definitions in a maintained virtual namespace
- - find a way to invoke the correct function as per the arguments passed to it
+ - find a way to invoke the appropriate function as per the arguments passed to it

 To keep things simple, we will implement function overloading where for the functions with same name are distinguished by the **number of arguments** it accepts.